 Some businesses falsely assume their executives aren’t motivated to commit fraud because they’re generously compensated.
 Executives are also normally “known quantities” — trusted individuals who’ve been with their organizations for a long time and are often leaders in their communities.
 But, like other employees, executives may feel internal and external pressures and may work in environments that makes stealing relatively easy.

-The fraud triangle is a paradigm forensic accountants use to explain the incidence of occupational fraud.
+The fraud triangle is a paradigm forensic accounting professionals use to explain the incidence of occupational fraud.
 It includes three elements:

 - Pressure.
 Executives often face lifestyle pressures — for example, they may feel they need to live in an exclusive neighborhood, drive an expensive car and take exotic vacations to prove they’ve “made it.”
 Such pressure can cause individuals to overextend their finances until they can no longer keep up with their bills.
 Executives may also feel pressure on the job to pump up sales numbers or falsify financial statements to make their companies (and their own performance) look better.